 The Government is also set to establish an Academic Bank of Credit for digitally storing all academic credits earned from the different HEIs so that these can be further transferred and counted towards as the final degree.

-Further the NEP, 2020 aims at attracting a diverse pool of foreign nationals into the country who aim to seek high quality higher education.
+Further, the NEP, 2020 aims at attracting a diverse pool of foreign nationals into the country who aim to seek high quality higher education.
 The process of the course streamlining and the technology now available has made it more attractive for foreign institutes to want to invest in programmes held under Indian universities.

 The benefits accrued to such foreign universities can be summarised below:

 The NEP looks forward to enact all programs which boost the process of India become more self-reliant in every sector which has to begin with the most important sector for such a development which is the education sector.
 The NEP gives primary importance to the development of newer and more practical skills which are enumerated within sections 3, 4 and 7 of school education along with article 10.8 of this NEP policy which only makes it more attractive for students abroad to want to seek the benefits of such higher quality education.
-The aim is to induce the practicality of skill development from the early stages of school in order to empower every child in one vocational skill or the other so as to secure his or her future in every possible way.
-Further the NEP also aims to increase the Gross Enrolment Ratio within the higher education sector by making sure that vocational education makes a leap from a mere 26.3% in 2018 to a minimum of 50% by the year 20135.
+The aim is to induce the practicality of skill development from the early stages of school in order to empower every child in one vocational skill or the other, so as to secure his or her future in every possible way.
+Further, the NEP also aims to increase the Gross Enrolment Ratio within the higher education sector by making sure that vocational education makes a leap from a mere 26.3% in 2018 to a minimum of 50% by the year 2035 .
 For this purpose, a National Committee for the integration of Vocational Education (NCIVE) will also be established.

 Furthermore, such a diverse system for the provision of education is more likely to make India the ideal hub for foreign students to resort to when it comes to finishing their higher education.
-This policy enables many more flexibilities which were not permitted earlier and are similar to those followed under various European and American educational institutes.
-The NEP enables the promotion of the socio-economic development of the economy this way since any revamping of the education sector leads to a better societal structure with higher thinking groups of individuals.
+This policy enables many more flexibilities, which were not permitted earlier and are similar to those followed under various European and American educational institutes.
+The NEP enables the promotion of the socio-economic development of the economy this way since positive revamping of the education sector leads to a better societal structure with higher thinking groups of individuals.
 The stress again remains on entrepreneurship since it is evident that newer business is the only way to catapult the much needed corporate sector and encourage new talent.

 One of the most talked about features of the NEP is its vision to attract foreign nationals into the country for seeking education.
 This internationalisation of higher education is sought with the aim of establishing India as the fore-runner amongst the knowledge hubs of the world.
 The policy gives more opportunities of research collaborations along with several international student exchange programmes through organized efforts and team work with the universities.
-Further there will be an exchange of credits which shall be allowed between the foreign universities and the home universities while awarding any diploma or degree according to the rules given under this policy.
-This in turn, is also set to increase international business opportunities not just within the education sector but in every other sector since an amalgamation and commonality in education gives opportunities to a large number of opportunities for both the Indian as well as the foreign students.
+Further, there will be an exchange of credits which shall be allowed between the foreign universities and the home universities while awarding any diploma or degree according to the rules given under this policy.
+This in turn, is also set to increase international business opportunities not just within the education sector but in every other sector, since an amalgamation and commonality in education gives opportunities to a large number of Indian as well as the foreign students.

-This current crisis of the Covid-19 pandemic along with the need to digitize India completely is one of the primary motives behind the creation of digital libraries, digital content, digital pedagogy as well as the digitization within classrooms, the online teachings and the learning of new languages.
+This current crisis of the Covid-19 pandemic, along with the need to digitize India completely, is one of the primary motives behind the creation of digital libraries, digital content, digital pedagogy as well as the digitization within classrooms, the online teachings and the learning of new languages.
 There are specified sections within the NEP which provide in detail all the guidelines for such digitization of the infrastructure and the boost of digital content.
 This makes the policy more favourable towards attracting foreign attention and the interest of students from other nations in wanting to invest in India for higher education.

 The NEP has sought to introduce several training manuals for teachers, in order to enable them to become more technologically sound to teach via newer and faster means.
-There has also been a bid for a greater pay-scale for teachers in order to attract the bet possible educators for the country’s youth.
+There has also been a bid for a greater pay-scale for teachers in order to attract the best possible educators for the country’s youth.
 The other primary development is the introduction of courses in education through B.Ed and a mandatory certified education in teaching pedagogy during the ph.D enrolment for aspiring professors.Copyright 2022 – Helpline Law - HLL001